promisegrid/paper-ism/README.md

 Promises are not guarantees; they are assertions an agent makes about its own behavior or state on a timeline.
 From the frame of reference of another agent, these assertions may resolve as true, false, or undecided:  A promise may be viewed as fulfilled, broken, or still pending.
 Over time, agents build trust by observing the behavior of other agents and their promises.

-Frame of reference matters:  Whether an promise is fulfilled or broken depends on the observer.
+Frame of reference matters:  Whether a promise is fulfilled or broken depends on the observer.
 For example, Bob may view Alice's promise as fulfilled, while Carol views the same promise as broken.
 Carol may then tell others that Alice's promise is broken, but it's important to note that, when making this claim, Carol is only making a promise about her own evaluation of Alice.

 Relativity matters:  It's worth considering that Carol and Bob may each be using the exact same criteria to evaluate Alice's promise, but they may have different frames of reference.
 For example, Bob may be evaluating Alice's promise while he is at rest on Earth's surface, while Carol, in a 20,000km Earth orbit, gains about 38 microseconds per day on her local clock.
-If Alice's promise includes microsecond-level precision, then Bob and Carol may be both correct and both in disagreement with each other. https://www.gpsworld.com/inside-the-box-gps-and-relativity/
+If Alice's promise includes microsecond-level precision, then Bob and Carol may be both correct and both in disagreement with each other.  [^gps]

 Dave, observing all of the above, may conclude that when he's evaluating Alice's, Bob's and Carol's promises, he may want to add his own compensation for relativistic effects.